-Given our asset profile and the depth of our development pipeline, we believe we can achieve scale through the completion of our developments and implementation of programing across our assets.
-For each investment, we identify impact pathways that describes the impact activities for that asset and links the outputs and outcomes of each pathway to a relevant SDG and impact vertical.
+Given our asset profile and the depth of our development pipeline, we believe we can achieve scale through the completion of our developments, retrofits to our existing assets, and implementation of programming through partnerships across our assets.
+For each investment, we identify impact pathways that describe the impact-related activities for that asset and links the outputs and outcomes of each pathway to a relevant UN SDG and impact vertical.
 The impact pathways help us understand, evaluate, and communicate the impact we are having.
-We have compiled a wide-ranging evidence base through research and past experience, to increase our confidence that our investment strategy will deliver the impact we seek.
+We have compiled a wide-ranging evidence base through research and experience, supporting our confidence that our investment strategy will deliver the impact we seek.